-Virtual reality has the power to transform countless industries.
+Virtual and augmented reality has the power to transform countless industries.
 Imagine for instance, that instead of getting in your car and driving to the office, you instead simply put on a virtual reality headset and then view the office virtually.

 You could then bring up a virtual keyboard to start typing and create as many virtual screens as you could possibly need.
 Processing power will be handled by thousands of distributed cloud servers, giving you endless performance to tap into.

 You’d be able to turn to your colleague next to you and speak to them as though they were really there – when in fact they’re on the other side of the world.

 Finding the office environment too claustrophobic?
 Then you could change it to a beautiful island with the wave of a hand.
 None of this is far from being a reality.

 But specific industries are also already being transformed by VR.
 And one of the areas that are already being changed drastically is the tradeshow & conference industry.

 The idea of a tradeshow is, of course, to allow industry professionals to view the products and services offered by providers in their field of expertise.
 These also give them the opportunity to mingle and interact with potential partners, and to make purchases that will help them to further their business.

 For the companies presenting at tradeshows, this is an opportunity to get media coverage, to drum up new clients, and to increase brand awareness.